Visiting an elephant sanctuary had to come first on the list as this is one of the main reasons why many people visit Chiang Mai.

-The 300 odd temples in Chiang Mai help to tell the history of Chiang Mai, offering insights into the Lanna Kingdom and the importance of Buddhism to its identity.
+The 300 odd temples in Chiang Mai help to tell the history of this largest city in the North of Thailand.
+Offering insights into the Lanna Kingdom and the importance of Buddhism to its identity.

 If you’ve only got time to visit a few temples, here are our top 3:

 Wat Phra Singh – a striking gold temple built in the 14th century and is one of the finest examples of Lanna architecture (Entrance fee 20 baht)

 Wat Chedi Luang – is conveniently located at the centre of the Old City.
 The complex is hard to be missed with a 98m chedi, surrounded by 15 stone elephant sculptures.
 (Entrance fee 40 baht)